CharGoldenYT/CRE-module/assets/cre/images/readme.md

 1. Add a new folder under either `ratings` or `start_assets`
 2. Name it the new rating/start asset style you wanna make.
 3. add your images to it

-    3.1 for ratings you'd want it to be
+Example:
 ```
     ratings/
     |_____<your_folder_name_here>